4 days in Rome

 It is a very quiet place with a charming atmosphere from where you can see the Pyramid of Caius Cestius in all its splendor.
 It is also a haven for stray cats, and you will see many strolling among the tombstones in the cemetery.

 Testaccio Market and Piazza Testaccio

 The Testaccio Market, unlike the one in Campo de' Fiori, is much more local and authentic, so you'll encounter far fewer tourists who don't include this visit among their priorities on a Rome getaway.

-The Orange Garden and the Lock of the Knights of Malta
+The Garden of Oranges and the Lock of the Knights of Malta

 I recommend going up here an hour before sunset, even if it means reducing the time you spend on the previous visits: it is, without a doubt, the best way to end your trip to Rome and one of the most striking and beautiful views of the city.